 CVE-2026-32749: CWE-73: External Control of File Name or Path in siyuan-note siyuan

 CVE-2026-32749 is a high-severity vulnerability in SiYuan personal knowledge management system versions 3.
 6. 0 and below.
-It involves improper sanitization of file paths in the POST /api/import/importSY and /api/import/importZipMd endpoints, allowing an admin user to write files to arbitrary locations outside the intended temporary directory.
-This can lead to remote code execution (RCE) by overwriting critical system or application files.
-The risk is especially severe for Docker containers running SiYuan as root, resulting in full container compromise.
-The vulnerability has been fixed in version 3.
+It involves improper sanitization of file paths in two API endpoints that handle uploaded archives, allowing an admin user to write files to arbitrary locations outside the intended temporary directory.
+This flaw can lead to remote code execution (RCE) by overwriting critical system or application files.
+In Docker containers running as root, exploitation results in full container compromise.
+The vulnerability does not require user interaction but does require admin privileges.
+It has been fixed in version 3.
 6. 1.
-Exploitation requires administrative privileges but no user interaction.

 AI Analysis